chaaf3/CS555-C-Project/README.md

 *Planning for next sprint*

 This is our last sprint so we have not planned for a future sprint.
+However, we do have some refactoring changes still in mind to consider over the final week we are given.

 *Improve the process*